seattletimes/diaz-pitching/src/mechanics/mechanics.md

 Diaz had been called up two days earlier and manager Scott Servais waited for the right time to bring him in for a “soft landing” in his debut.
 With the Mariners trailing 3-1 and getting shut down by Cleveland starter Trevor Bauer, Diaz entered the game in the bottom of the seventh in relief of James Paxton to not led the lead grow.

-With nervous energy pumping through his body and baseball-sized butterflies in his stomach, he rocked back and delivered his first big league pitch — a riding fastball at 96 mph for a strike to Chris Gimenez.
-He got a swinging strike two on a nasty slider.
-His third pitch was a 99 mph fastball for a ball.
-Another slider got a ground ball to third base for an easy first out.

-<? <%= t.include("_inlineNav.html", { page: "mechanics" }) %> ?>

-It was then you could see Diaz exhale as he circled the mound.
-That first out made things easier.
-Now he could go.
+After getting the first batter, Chris Gimenez, to gound out to third base, Diaz exhaled as he circled the mound.
 Now he could relax.
 And what came next was special.

+<? <%= t.include("_inlineNav.html", { page: "mechanics" }) %> ?>

 His first pitch to the next hitter — Tyler Naquin — was a 99 mph fastball on the bottom part of the zone for a strike.
 It was an almost unhittable first pitch.